Powerlearnproject/se-day1-assignment-MJ-099/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software.
+The importance of software engineering is:

 Identify and describe at least three key milestones in the evolution of software engineering.